Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Break.** A Break is 30 in-game minutes of doing nothing but light activity.
 At the end of a break, you can roll a die of a size equal or lower to your Resilience Value and regain that many missing Hit Points.
 You also regain 1 missing Stamina Point.
 You can benefit from a number of Breaks equal to your Resilience Modifier between Rests.

 # Combat
-In combat, you have one action and your movement.
+In combat, you have an Action, a Sleight, and your movement.
 You can speak freely on your turn, but say no more than you could say in 10 seconds.

 ## Actions
-There is a number of actions you can take, detailed below.
+There is a number of Actions you can take, detailed below.

 **Attack.** Make a one or more physical attacks against an opponent.

-**Magic.** Cast a spell.
+**Magic.** Cast a spell that requires an action.

 **Reload.** Reload a firearm or a crossbow.